microsoft/SmartHotel360-MixedReality/README.md

 ![HoloLensBuildSettings](Documents/Images/HoloLensBuildSettings.png)

 5. After you Build the project, open the solution in Visual Studio.
 Select x86 as the target configuration and build as usual.
 If building in Release mode, make sure to edit the SmartHotelMR project settings and select "Compile with .NET Native tool chain" in the Build settings.
+You can deploy the app using WiFi or USB.
+Refer to the [official documentation](https://docs.microsoft.com/en-us/windows/mixed-reality/using-visual-studio) for more information.

 6. The HoloLens version of this project uses voice commands for certain actions.
 The following is a list of commands and actions: